Genivia/RE-flex/INSTALL.md

 Installation
 ============

-First read doc/html/index.html for more information about this software release.

-Download Boost from <http://www.boost.org/users/download> and make sure to build Boost::regex to obtain `libboost_regex.a`.

-Then build the reflex library and the reflex tool as follows:
+Build the RE/flex regex library and the **reflex** tool as follows:

     ./build.sh